 An article by Young Entrepreneur Council (YEC) notes that tech candidates aren’t driven by status.
 They’re much more interested in ideals and the big-picture implications of the project they’re working on.
 As Tim Cannon at Fast Company writes, these employees want to see that their work is creating something valuable.

 If organizations can show the result of the tech teams’ hard work, this can do a great deal to keep those team members engaged.
-Celebrating those results can become part of a larger company culture, too.
+Celebrating those results can become part of larger company culture, too.
 And culture is all about people, says Chris Wood, managing partner of Paige Technologies.
 Create the right culture, and you’ll find the right talent.

 Then, it’s a matter of translating that larger culture to the employee experience, author Jacob Morgan writes.
 A company that listens to its employees and delivers the kinds of benefits those employees actually want (i.e. not necessarily a ping pong table) is more likely to hang onto its talented people.